niaid/tb_lesion_cxr_segmentation/README.md

 Please first make sure to install the environment using requirements.txt file .
 ```
-python -m segment_tb_cxr.yolov8.inference.inference_tb_segment yolov8/inference/weights/YOLOv8m-seg_fold4.pt input_csv_path yolov8_preds output_csv_filename
+python -m segment_tb_cxr.yolov8.inference.inference_tb_segment segment_tb_cxr/yolov8/weights/yolov8.pt segment_tb_cxr/sample.csv segment_tb_cxr/yolov8_preds segment_tb_cxr/sample_yolov8_preds.csv
 ```
-The command line above can then be used to segment the tb labels from the input CSV file (with column name 'processsed_Filename'), pretrained TB lesion segmentation model trained by yolov8.
+The command line above can then be used to segment the tb labels from the input CSV file (with column name 'filename'), pretrained TB lesion segmentation model trained by yolov8.
 User needs to provide an output directory to save the segmented images, output prediction CSV file name at the end of the argument to save the prediction file names along with input CXR.
-The output CSV file will contain values containing columns "processed_Filename" and  "pred_tb_seg_file" indicating the input filenames and predicted tb segmentation file in the output directory respectively.
+The output CSV file will contain values containing columns "filename" and  "pred_tb_seg_file" indicating the input filenames and predicted tb segmentation file in the output directory respectively.

 ### Evaluation: